adouche/adouche.github.io/blog/13_Temporary_files.md

 How many different ways of “uniqueness” did you count here?

-I repeat, this infuriates me wildly, and I set myself a goal - all the programs that I use should be able in TMPDIR.
+I repeat, this infuriates me greatly, and I have set a goal for myself - all the programs that I use should be able to use TMPDIR.

-By the way, a little aside, TMPDIR, of course, should be a "complex" path that includes the user id and the session id (for example, to be able to effectively clean up this junk at the end of the session):
+By the way, a little off topic, TMPDIR should of course be a "complex" path, including user ID and session ID (for example, to effectively clean up this junk at the end of the session):

 ```
 pg->echo ${TMPDIR}